jdiaz97/jdiaz97.github.io/content/projects/_index.md

 # TidierVest

-Web scraping in Julia.
-Based on rvest.
+Web scraping in Julia, based on rvest.
 (Faster than Beautiful Soup or Rvest)

 ```julia
 using TidierVest